ShelllKell/machine-translator-challenge/README.md

 Write a script that can be run from the command-line, takes an input filename, output filename, source language, and target language.
 It translates the input file from the source language to the target language, and then writes it to the output file.
-You can use the sample file in the data direction for the input file.
+You can use the sample file in the data directory for the input file.